smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 #### FTP the LSAM Save File

-From a Microsoft Windows system (or other operating system that can read binary installation media files and act as an FTP client), use FTP or another file transfer application to transfer the LSAM\'s save file from the OpCon Installation media to library QGPL on the target machine.
+From a Microsoft Windows system (or other operating system that can read binary installation media files and act as an FTP client), use FTP or another file transfer application to transfer the LSAM's save file from the OpCon Installation media to library QGPL on the target machine.
 The save file transfer to the LSAM machine MUST use a binary transfer mode to avoid corrupting the IBM i save file content.

 From a Windows machine, use the following steps: